decentraland/documentation/content/creator/wearables-and-emotes/manage-collections/uploading-smart-wearables.md

 <img src="/images/wearables-and-emotes/uploading-smart-wearables/21_sepolia.png" width="600"/>

 Click on **_Switch to Sepolia_**, and a pop-up from your wallet asking you to switch the network will show up.
 Click on Switch Network, and the new tab will automatically refresh.
-To test your Wearable, you can go to the backpack and select it.
+To test your Smart Wearable, you can go to the backpack and select it.

 {{< hint warning >}}
 If you haven't enabled the Ethereum testnet networks, you can follow this [Metamask Article](https://support.metamask.io/hc/en-us/articles/13946422437147-How-to-view-testnets-in-MetaMask).